-Don’t neglect yourself, make small changes to your quality of life by being a more beautiful you.
-You will be an example to your kids on the importance of self care and making good impressions.
+Don’t neglect yourself, make small changes to your quality of life by being a more fashionable you.
+You will be an example to your kids on the importance of self-care and making good impressions.
 It will serve them throughout their life.

 Take the supermom you already are to the next level with a better style game!